 In order to referee soccer matches for JUSA, you must first become certified as a Referee by USSF (United States Soccer Federation).

-There is no minimum age for becoming a referee.
+The minimum age for becoming a referee is 13.
 However, center referees typically must be 2-3 years older than the players and assistant referees must be able to keep pace with the players, so, generally speaking, youth referees may only sign up for games younger than them.
 The typical minimum starting age tends to be around 12.

 (“Grade” below refers to USSF certification levels and is unrelated to school grade)